sunydeprito/dicoding-catalogue-movie-ver1/README.md

 2. [Loopj](http://loopj.com/android-async-http/) - A Callback-Based Http Client Library for Android

 3. [JustifiedTextView](https://github.com/amilcar-sr/JustifiedTextView) - JustifiedTextView is an Android View that justifies the Text!

+# Please be Noted
+For those who still do the project in MADE course please use this as reference only.
+Do not exactly copy this project without understand the concepts and flows of the codes.
+Hope this will help you to develop more project.